PARKINSON’S DISEASE PHYSIOTHERAPY IN LONDON AND ESSEX

 What is the outlook?

 It can be difficult to accurately predict the progression.
-As the disease progresses, people often need to work alongside their doctor to adjust medication dosages.
+As the disease progresses, managing symptoms becomes increasingly important, often requiring adjustments in daily routines, exercise, and diet.
+People often need to work alongside their doctor to adjust medication dosages, and various treatments may be needed to address changing symptoms over time.
 Support may also be required from different health professionals along the way, such as Speech and language therapists for swallowing problems.

 What advise would you give to loved ones?